ollegreen/Retail_Sales_Demand_Predictions/capstone_proposal.md

 In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
 Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

 **Olles**
-Demand predictions in supply chain managagemnt (SCM) and logistics have historically been a constant pressure to make them more precise (SOURCE).
-The reason for this is due to the fact that inaccurate forecasting results in either too low supply to fulfill the current market demand, or too much, which in turn results in increased holding costs.
+Demand predictions in supply chain managagemnt (SCM) and logistics have historically been a constant pressure to make them more precise (Thomas & Griffin, 1996).
+The reason for this is due to the fact that inaccurate forecasting results in either too low supply to fulfill the current market demand, or too much, which in turn results in increased holding costs from inventory.

-Common ways to predict demand in SCM have been statistical models such as the Holt's model (SOURCE).
-The model in itself can can provide good predicitons, but with the large quantity of data organisations these day have, to expect only a trend and level is causing certain predicitons could leave out more precise predicitons made by trained neural networks.
-The key point is: As organisations grow larger, the more vital the precision in these predicitons become.
+Common ways to predict demand in SCM have been statistical models such as the ARIMA model (Jaipuria & Mahapatra, 2014).
+Academic articles have tested and noted that more advanced neural networks does not show a statistically significant improvement over traditional statistical models such as Moving Average and ARIMA (Shukla & Jharkharia, 2011).

+The key area of interest is: As an organisation grow larger, the more vital the precision in these predicitons become.
 Therefore, we will explore the possibility to utilise Machine Learning algorithms to predict the demand of certain products, in order for the SCM-team to make better planning for instance purchasing product components for an upcoming season.

 ### Problem Statement
 _(approx. 1 paragraph)_